 Bonus: Face Swap by Microsoft

 Face Swap is an app by Microsoft, developed under the Garage project.
 As it’s clear, it’s not a deepfake app however, Microsoft is using advanced image recognition technology to swap faces.
 For instance, you can take a selfie with Face Swap app and the powerful swap engine can instantly switch the face without leaving any unnatural blemish.
 If you are not satisfied by the result then you can adjust the skin tone, lighting conditions, head turns and a lot more.
 Besides face swapping, you also get a few options which let you try new hairstyles, dress, animated scenes, etc. Simply put, Face Swap by Microsoft is a powerful app and you should surely give it a try.

 The Best Deepfake Apps and Websites Chosen For You

 So that was our list of 8 best deepfake apps and websites available right now.
 While there are a few services offering deepfake videos, it takes a painfully long time to render and create the final video.
 Nevertheless, if you are interested in learning about machine learning and how the faces are swapped, you can definitely go for the advanced tools.
+If you enjoyed this article, you should also check out our list of fun websites to pass time.
+You will find many gems there.
 Anyway, that is all from our side.
 If you found our article informative, do comment down below and let us know.